Vaslav Nijinsky: Early career

 Nijinsky spent his summer after graduation rehearsing and then performing at Krasnoe Selo in a makeshift theatre with an audience mainly of army officers.
 These performances frequently included members of the Imperial family and other nobility, whose support and interest were essential to a career.
 Each dancer who performed before the Tsar received a gold watch inscribed with the Imperial Eagle.
 Buoyed by Nijinsky's salary, his new earnings from giving dance classes, and his sister Bronia's employment with the ballet company, the family moved to a larger flat on Torgovaya Ulitsa.
-The new season at the Mariinsky theatre began in September 1907, with Nijinsky employed as coryphée on a salary of 780 roubles per year.
+The new season at the Mariinsky theatre began in September 1907, with Nijinsky employed as coryphée (instead of in the corps de ballet) on a salary of 780 roubles per year.

 He appeared with Sedova, Lydia Kyasht and Karsavina.
-Kchessinska partnered him in La Fille Mal Gardée, where he succeeded in an atypical role for him involving humour and flirtation.
+Kchessinska partnered him in La fille mal gardée, where he succeeded in an atypical role for him involving humour and flirtation.
 Designer Alexandre Benois proposed a ballet based upon Le Pavillon d'Armide, choreographed by Fokine to music by Nikolai Tcherepnin.
 Nijinsky had a minor role, but it allowed him to show off his technical abilities with leaps and pirouettes.
 The partnership of Fokine, Benois and Nijinsky was repeated throughout his career.
 Shortly after, he upstaged his own performance, appearing in the Bluebird pas de deux from the Sleeping Beauty, partnering Lydia Kyasht.
 The Mariinsky audience was deeply familiar with the piece, but exploded with enthusiasm for his performance and his appearing to fly, an effect he continued to have on audiences with the piece during his career.

 In subsequent years, Nijinsky was given several soloist roles at the Mariinsky.
 In 1910, Mathilde Kschessinska selected Nijinsky to dance in a revival of Petipa's Le Talisman.
 Nijinsky created a sensation in the role of the Wind God Vayou.

 Ballets Russes

 A turning point for Nijinsky was his meeting the Russian Sergei Diaghilev, a celebrated and highly innovative producer of ballet and opera, as well as art exhibitions.
 He concentrated on promoting Russian visual and musical art abroad, particularly in Paris.
 The 1908 season of colorful Russian ballets and operas, works mostly new to the West, was a great success, leading him to plan a new tour for 1909 with a new name for his company, the now famous Ballets Russes.
 He worked closely with choreographer Michel Fokine and artist Léon Bakst, and later with other contemporary artists and composers.
 Nijinsky and Diaghilev became lovers for a time, and Diaghilev was deeply involved in directing and managing Nijinsky's career.
+Nijinsky became the company's star male dancer, causing an enormous stir amongst audiences whenever he performed.
+In ordinary life, he appeared unremarkable and was withdrawn in conversation.
+At the same time, the Ballets Russes gave Nijinsky the chance to expand his art and experiment with dance and choreography; he created new directions for male dancers while becoming internationally famous.